b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 As yet, I have not secured a copy of this work.
 Refer purport to Barthwal (1936).

+### BARUA, B. ###

+* Barua, B.M.
+(1920).
+'The Ajivikas: A Short History of their Religion and Philosophy; Part 1: Historical Summary'.
+Calcutta, West Bengal, Indian University of Calcutta.
+Source: https://www.rarebooksocietyofindia.org/book_archive/196174216674_10153031903361675.pdf (accessed: Sunday, July 27, 2025)

+**Purport:**<br>
+Rangachar (xxx: p. xxx) relates that Hermann Jacobi states that the Ajivakas were Bhagavatas, but doesn't provide a firm citation.
+Barua (1920) contends that the Ajivikas are offshoots of Vaikhanasas.

 ### BEHERA, S. ###

 * Behera, Simanchal (2018).
 'Mathas in Odisha with Special Reference to Ganjam District: A Study' (pp. 1 - 18) in *JETIR (Journal of Emerging Technologies and Innovative Research)*, August 2018, Vol. 5, Issue 8.
 Source: https://www.jetir.org/papers/JETIR1808161.pdf (accessed: Sunday, July 06, 2025)